 An ideal doggy snout must have moist-salmon pink gums however certain dog breeds may have a combination of black-pink gums which makes identifying discoloration and other signs like lumps, bright red tissue, spots and pale gums difficult.

-Did you know that your veterinarian can suggest braces for your dog?
+Did you know your dog can get braces?

 But remember that dental health does not involve only the teeth, it involves the teeth and gums primarily but other dental structures as well which enables chewing, eating etc.